Athletics at the 2008 Summer Olympics – Men's 800 metres: Qualification

 Each National Olympic Committee (NOC) was able to enter up to three entrants providing they had met the A qualifying standard (1:46.00) in the qualifying period (1 January 2007 to 23 July 2008).
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
 NOCs were also permitted to enter one athlete providing he had met the B standard (1:47.00) in the same qualifying period.

 Competition format

 The men's 800 metres returned to a smaller field (58 athletes in 2008, compared to 72 in 2004 and 61 in 2000).
 It again used a three-round format, the most common format since 1912 though there had been variations.
 The "fastest loser" system introduced in 1964 was used for the first two rounds.
 There were eight first-round heats, each with 7 or 8 athletes; the top two runners in each heat as well as the next eight fastest overall advanced to the semifinals.
 There were three semifinals with 8 athletes each; the top two runners in each semifinal and the next two fastest overall advanced to the eight-man final.

 Records

-Prior to this competition, the existing world and Olympic records were as follows:
+Prior to this competition, the existing world record, Olympic record, and world leading time were as follows:

 No new world or Olympic records were set for this event.
 The following national records were established during the competition: